nigel-dev/pgp-chat/README.md

 - https://github.com/charmbracelet/charm - Easy backend for CLI projects
 - https://www.youtube.com/@charmcli/videos - Charm Vidoes
 - https://github.com/mudler/edgevpn - VPN based on libp2p

+## Contributing
+Contributions are always welcome!
+If you want to contribute to this project, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make your changes and commit them
+4. Push your changes to your fork
+5. Submit a pull request to the main repository

+Please make sure to follow the code of conduct and the contribution guidelines when submitting pull requests.

+## License
+This project is licensed under the MIT License - see the [LICENSE]() file for details.